Retirement living has a great future.

 Here are a few actions village operators can take to design and communicate better outcomes for villages:

 - Social research with communities of older people local to developments to channel insights into building design and experiences, meeting market needs, and building an engaged network of interested buyers or referrers.

 - Co-design ‘place’ with place identity models and methods to create a sense of village pride that can be shared by operators and residents over time.
 Place models lead to innovative asset (physical features), experience and culture development.

 - Shared value framing to establish the social needs and economic outcomes both the residents and operator seek.
-By establishing the shared purpose and shared value creation goals, the relationship between residents and operators changes – and with it the conversations.
+By establishing shared purpose and shared value creation goals, the relationship between residents and operators changes – and with it the conversations.